Scotstoun Stadium

 Scotstoun Stadium is an athletics and rugby union stadium in Scotstoun, an area in the West End of Glasgow, Scotland.

 Glasgow Warriors have trained at the facility since 2009 and have played their home games here from the 2012–13 season onwards.
 The surface is a World Rugby approved artificial turf which is also suitable for athletics.
 It has a capacity of 9,708 for rugby union.

 Between 2012 and 2015, the Stadium hosted the Scotland Sevens – the Scottish leg of the IRB Sevens World Series, but then the leg was moved to a new host country, France in 2016.

-The Stadium is expected to host the athletic events at the 2026 Commonwealth Games, hosted by Scotland in the city of Glasgow.
-Temporary seating will be poised around the perimeter of the stadium, increasing the seating capacity to between 10,000-11,000 people.
+The Stadium hosted the athletics events at the 2026 Commonwealth Games, hosted by Scotland in the city of Glasgow.
+Temporary seating was positioned around the perimeter of the stadium, increasing the seating capacity to between 10,000-11,000 people.

 History

 Opening

 The facility first opened in 1915 as Scotstoun Showgrounds after the land was developed by the Glasgow Agricultural Society as a venue for agricultural shows.
 It was soon being used as a venue for sporting events and as a result the Grandstand was erected.
 The facility underwent a huge renovation in 2008 and on completion was re-opened on 14 January 2010 by the Princess Royal.